 Research Director at the Inria center (Saclay), Wendy Mackay heads the Ex-Situ human-computer interaction (HCI) research group, shared with the Laboratoire de recherche en informatique (LRI - Université Paris-Saclay, CNRS).
 Internationally recognized in this discipline, she is a member of the ACM SIGCHI Academy (Association for Computing Machinery - Special Interest Group on Computer-Human Interaction).

-For the period 2021-2022, she has been invited to hold the Computer Sciences and Digital Sciences Chair, created in partnership with Inria.
+For 2021-2022, she has been invited to join the Computer Sciences and Digital Technologies Chair, created in partnership with Inria.

 The study of human-machine interaction is crucial at a time when technology is ubiquitous.
 What should it be based on?